gummikana/NoMoreMeat/rules.md

 Objective
 =========

 The goal is to reach 10 karma points and achieve moral superiority over the other players.
-You do this by not eating the foods you've promised not to eat and trying to get other players to eat their forbidden foods, while also avoiding death from starvation.
+You do this by not eating the foods you're restricted from eating and trying to get other players to eat their forbidden foods, while also avoiding death from starvation.

 Components